 The gooseneck punch is used for your U-profiles.
 Therefore, it is a highly utilised tool but one has to understand the limitations.

 A lot of people want to make U-profiles that have both of the sides high.
-You can see, looking at the picture above, that it is only ossible to an extent.
+You can see, looking at the picture above, that it is only possible to an extent.
 The punch widens towards the top and ends with a U-turn.
 So a wider base allows higher sides but there is still a limitation set by the punch’s shape.

 Also, it is not as strong as your standard punch.
 Although it is quite sturdy, the force line is not supported for its way onto the workpiece.

 The sash punch is a little like a gooseneck punch – it makes bending around a corner possible.
 But it makes it possible so that there are angles on both sides of the bend.
-If you look at the picture and try to imagine making something like that with a gooseneck punch, you understand the necessity of such a tool.
+If you look at the picture and try to imagine making something like that with a gooseneck punch, you understand the necessity of such a press braking tool.

 Dies make up the second part of press brake tooling.
 Although from the outset, it’s mostly just V-grooves, there’s still some variety here as well.